Delayed Pain After an Injury

-Bodily injury is defined as any physical damage to a human’s body.
+Bodily injury is defined as any physical damage to the body.
 Examples of bodily injury include burns, cuts, or bruises.
 Bodily injury also includes illness or disease that damages the normal functioning of someone’s mental health or organs.

-Bodily injury in a personal injury accident is a class where someone gets hurt as a result of another person’s negligence.
-A car accident is a common area where a victim can sustain an injury.
+Bodily injury in a personal injury accident is when someone gets hurt as a result of another person’s negligence.
+A car accident is a common incident where a victim can sustain an injury.
 Depending on the circumstances, a victim can experience immediate pain and apparent injury.
 However, it’s not uncommon to feel the effects of a crash sometime after the incident has taken place.